 Recommended Milk Substitutes

 When reintroducing foods and drinks back into your diet after bariatric surgery, it is helpful to recognize the benefits of each meal and drink.
 Below are some alternatives to milk that patients can include in their diet:

 A great milk product we recommend is Fairlife® because it is lactose-free and has a higher protein level.
 This is a real milk product, but it has been ultrafiltered to provide 50% more protein, 30% more calcium, and half the sugars of regular milk.
 One 8-ounce glass of 2% Fairlife® milk contains only 6 grams of sugar and 13 grams of protein as opposed to the 12g of sugar and 8 grams of protein found in regular 2% milk.

 - Unsweetened Almond Milk

 These 3 milk substitutes are great lactose-free dairy products that patients with lactose intolerance can have.
 These products are very high in protein but are lactose-free and low in carbs and sugar.
 They are great for mixing in your protein shakes in place of water.

 Milk Substitutes to AVOID!

 Consult Your Nutritionist and Get Regular Checkups

-At Mexico Bariatric Center, we like to share this information to further spread knowledge to best serve our former and future patients.
-We recommend that any who are planning to or have undergone bariatric surgery consult a nutritionist and get regular checkups to help better ensure a healthy recovery.
+At Mexico Bariatric Center®, we like to share this information to spread the knowledge further to serve our former and future patients best.
+We recommend that anyone planning to or has undergone bariatric surgery consult a nutritionist and get regular checkups to help better ensure a healthy recovery.